Oyindaol/Mini-SurveyMonkey/README.md

 ## What's Next?
 For Milestone 2 we plan on implementing a landing home page for the Mini-Survey Monkey application which will allow users to choose either to create a survey or fill out a survey.
 Additionally, we want to restructure our Question class to handle the different types of Questions and overall further improve the front end and back end of the web application.

+Additional Note: We also plan on implementing the Feature Toggle Pattern in Spring, FF4J, as required for our presentation topic.